If you already have a Golden Retriever puppy, keeping an eye on its milestones is an excellent way of ensuring that his growth is on track.

-The first vaccination takes place between 6 to 8 weeks.
+The first vaccination for your Golden takes place between 6 to 8 weeks.
 You should NEVER bring home an unvaccinated puppy.
-This indicates that she’s from a shady breeder and that she’s vulnerable to diseases.
+This indicates that he’s from a shady breeder and that he’s vulnerable to diseases.

-Since everything is new to her, she might be timid and get easily scared.
+Since everything is new to your pup, he might be timid and get easily scared.

-She’s just left her source of security and is away from her littermates and mother for the first time.
-With love and care, she’ll gain confidence quickly.
+Golden puppies just left their source of security and are away from their littermates and mother for the first time.
+With love and care, they’ll gain confidence quickly.

-She’s also learning to control her bowel movements, so you should be patient.
-Bring her out to relieve herself after every meal.
+They’re also learning to control their bowel movements, so you should be patient.
+Bring your pup out to relieve him after every meal.

 You can start feeding Golden pups at this stage with ⅓ to ½ cups of high-quality kibble for each meal.
 Divide it into four small meals throughout the day.